laminar-protocol/flow-protocol-ethereum/README.md

 ```

 #### Liquidation
-If a liquidity pool has negative liquidity i.e. below `liquidation threshold`, then it is subject to liquidation by anyone to bring the collateral back to required level.
+If a liquidity pool has negative liquidity i.e. current collateral is below `liquidation threshold`, then it is subject to liquidation by anyone to bring the collateral back to required level.
 When a liquidation happens, a liquidator deposits some or all minted fToken on behalf of the liquidity provider, and in return receive a reward from the outstanding collateral.
+If the collateral is below the `extreme liquidation threshold`, then additional reward is given to liquidator.
+For more details refer to the [Liquidation Incentive Section](link).

 Pseudo Liquidation function:
 ```